-A sanitary sewer backup creates a stressful and emotional situation for the homeowner/renter.
-In some cases, it may cause health and safety concerns as well as significant property damage/loss.
-Properly responding to a sanitary sewer backup can greatly minimize property damage and reduce the threat of illness.
+A sewer backup creates a stressful and emotional situation for the homeowner/renter.
+In some cases, it may cause health and safety concerns as well as significant property loss.
+Properly responding to a sewer backup can greatly minimize property damage and reduce the threat of illness.

-The Township of Verona makes every effort to be responsive to a resident's and property owner's needs and concerns when a sanitary sewer backup occurs.
-Because a sanitary sewer is not a closed system, many things put into the sanitary sewer can clog the system.
-Diapers, grease and rags are three common items that cause problems.
+The Township of Verona makes every effort to be responsive to a resident's needs and concerns when a sewer backup occurs.
+Because a sewer is not a closed system, many things put into the sewer can clog the system.
+Grease and diapers are two common items that cause problems.
 While the Township can try to educate the public of the problems that arise from improperly disposing of items down the drain, there is no way to prevent a backup from ever happening.
-In addition, natural factors can also lead to backups, such include tree root intrusion, which can grow into and obstruct the system.
+In addition, other factors can also lead to backups, such include tree roots, which can grow into and obstruct the system.

 Many homeowners' insurance policies exclude damage resulting from sewer backups.
-However, some insurance companies do provide sewer backup coverage, sometimes called "service line coverage".
-If you are concerned about the possibility of a sewer backup and want to insure that you are covered, the Township urges you to check with your homeowner's insurance broker regarding the availability of sewer backup/service line coverage.
+However, some insurance companies do provide sewer backup coverage.
+If you are concerned about the possibility of a sewer backup and want to insure that you are covered, the Township urges you to check with your home insurer regarding the availability of sewer backup insurance.